 - 2.12 All wires connected to the robot's ground (0V line) must be black.
 Black wires must not be used for anything else.
 It is strongly recommended that all wiring is neat and easily removable, as this will reduce the time required to debug problems on robots (teams may be asked to tidy their wiring before a Student Robotics volunteer will approach any issues with their robot). - 2.13 All electronics must be securely fixed to the robot, and should also be easily removable. - 2.14 All robots must have mountings for the removable robot flags provided by Student Robotics, as described in section 3.2.
 A mounting must firmly hold a flag in an upright position.
 Flags must be mounted on the top of the robot. - 2.15 If teams wish to use batteries other than the lithium-ion polymer batteries provided, then they must seek approval from Student Robotics through the Student Robotics forums first.
-Additionally, if teams wish to add systems powered by separate batteries then they must seek approval through the same channel first. - In general, teams are encouraged to power everything off the Student Robotics supplied battery through the power board. - 2.16 Robots may not include radio transmitters or receivers.
-In exceptional circumstances, teams may request an exemption from this rule. - 2.17 Robots must not have any devices designed for the sole purpose of producing audible noise, with the exception of the piezoelectric buzzer on the power board.
+Additionally, if teams wish to add systems powered by separate batteries then they must seek approval through the same channel first, with the exception of video cameras.
+In general, teams are encouraged to power everything off the Student Robotics supplied battery through the power board. - 2.16 Robots may not include radio transmitters or receivers.
+In exceptional circumstances, teams may request an exemption from this rule. - 2.17 Robots must not have any devices designed for the sole purpose of producing audible noise, with the exception of the piezoelectric buzzer on the power board. - 2.18 Robots must have a spare USB slot to be used by the competition USB provided by Student Robotics, which is inserted during staging.
+This slot will be in addition to the slot used for user's robot code, and must be easily accessible.
+Robots without a competition USB may not enter a match.